NavinyaC/BrownCarbon/README.md

 # BrownCarbon
-An attempt to make out brown carbon (BrC) understanding easy
+An attempt to make understanding brown carbon (BrC) easy